osrf/gazebo_user_guide/src/started_gui.md

 ![Clock](Clock.png "Clock")

-**Real Time Factor:** Displays how fast or slow the simulation is running in comparison to real time (which is 1).
+**Real Time Factor:** Displays how fast or slow the simulation is running in comparison to real time.
+A real time factor of 1.0 indicates that simulation is running at real-time, a factor less than 1.0 indicates simulation is running slower than real time, and greater then 1.0 indicates faster than real time.

 **Sim Time:** Displays how long the simulation has been running, based on the Real Time Factor.

-**Real Time:** Displays how long the simulation has been running, based on real time.
+**Real Time:** Displays how long the simulation has been running.
+This value is computed by multiplying the number of simulation steps that have occurred by the physics step size.

 ## Menu

-The menu options are as follows: **NATE, PLEASE PUT EACH ONE ON A SEPARATE LINE WITH NO SPACE BETWEEN, I CAN'T FIGURE IT OUT**
+The menu options are as follows:

-File --> Save World As: Saves the current world to file File --> Quit: Bet you can't guess!
+> File --> Save World As: Saves the current world to file<br/>
+> File --> Quit: Bet you can't guess!<br/>

-Edit --> Reset Model Poses: Resets all models to their position when they were first inserted Edit --> Reset World: Resets model poses AND time
+> Edit --> Reset Model Poses: Resets all models to their position when they were first inserted<br/>
+> Edit --> Reset World: Resets model poses AND time<br/>

-View --> Grid: Checking/unchecking this reveals/hides the grid on the ground plane View --> Reset View: Returns the view to a default view View --> Full Screen: Puts the World View into fullscreen View --> Orbit View Control: **NATE TODO**
+> View --> Grid: Checking/unchecking this reveals/hides the grid on the ground plane<br/>
+> View --> Reset View: Returns the view to a default view <br/>
+> View --> Full Screen: Puts the World View into fullscreen<br/>
+> View --> Orbit View Control: Put mouse camera control into the default orbit mode<br/>
 <!--Mention Snap to Grid -->

 <!-- **Coming in a future release…**